decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-01-graded-dispersal.md

-- From claim 1, at most two values will may send $OK_1$.
+- From claim 1, at most two values may send $OK_1$.
 - Similar to claim 2, at most $d$ parties in each value will send $OK_1$
 - And similarly, their $A^1$ sets will contain at most $d$ parties from the other value.
 - Hence, no party will see enough $OK_1$ in their $A^1$ set to send an $OK_2$ (because $2d+t<2t+1$).